Skip to main content

 Inviolet performs a test mint and confirms the credential is revocable.

-4. Bind to a purpose
+4. Bind to an intention

 5. Verify

-Trigger a tool call that matches the purpose.
+Trigger a tool call that matches the intention.
 The decision-feed entry will now include a credential.vault_lease_id field.
 Run vault read database/creds/... to confirm it’s a fresh short-lived credential, not the long-lived one your app used to hold.